Streets for All: Kalamazoo Ave (2026-2027)

 • Replacement of the existing water main and water service lines

-• Replacement and upgrades to most of the storm sewer system
+• Replacement and upgrades to the storm sewer system

 • Installation of new communication infrastructure for traffic signal interconnection